The Copper Age

 Increasingly modern methods use chemical etching on copperplate in the pre-press process providing for less restrictive more creative designs.

 Copper had other important uses at sea, as copper sheathing of the hulls of wooden ships was introduced in the middle of the 18th century.
-This was intended to protect the wood against attack by the Toredo shipworm when in warm seas.
+This was intended to protect the wood against attack by the Teredo shipworm when in warm seas.
 It was found that it also kept the hulls free of barnacles and other marine growth, preventing the consequent severe drag that slowed the ships.
 This enabled Nelson’s ships to spend many months on blockade duty and still be swift when battles commenced.
-Now, copper-nickel cladding can be applied to wood, polymer or steel hulls to prevent the fouling of ships operating at higher speeds.
+Now, copper-nickel cladding can be applied to wood, polymer or steel hulls to allow ships to operate at higher speeds.

 In the early 18th century, Swansea was becoming a major copper centre and by 1860 was smelting about 90% of the world’s output.
 At first, Swansea obtained most of its ore from many mines in Cornwall and Anglesey.
 By 1900, Morwelham on the River Tamar was the world’s largest copper port and Parys Mountain near Amlych in Anglesey was the world’s largest copper mine.
 As the industry developed and other sources were found abroad, almost all ores were imported.
 The smelting of the ores subsequently moved nearer the sources of supply.